manalGuyez2/projet_Fin_etude/public/vendors/Chart.js/docs/04-Bar-Chart.md

 };
 ```
 The bar chart has the a very similar data structure to the line chart, and has an array of datasets, each with colours and an array of data.
 We have an array of labels too for display.
-In the example, we are showing the same data as the previous line chart example.
+In the example, we are showing the same data as the Précédent line chart example.

 ### Chart Options